Introduction to clarithmetic II: The soundness of

 To describe $\cal M$, assume $x,\vec{v}$ are exactly the free variables of $F(x)$ (the case of $F(x)$ having no free occurrences of $x$ is trivial and we exclude it from our considerations), so that, in an expanded form, $F(x)$ can be rewritten as $F(x,\vec{v})$.
 At the beginning, our $\cal M$ waits for Environment to choose constants for the free variables of $F(x,\vec{v})$.
-Assume $k$ is the constant chosen for the variable $x$, and $\vec{c}$ are the constants chosen for $\vec{v}$.
-Since the case of $k\equals 0$ is straightforward and not worth considering separately, we will additionally assume that $k\mgeq 1$.
+For the rest of this section, assume $k$ is the constant chosen for the variable $x$, and $\vec{c}$ are the constants chosen for $\vec{v}$.
+Since the case of $k= 0$ is straightforward and not worth considering separately, we will additionally assume that $k\geq 1$.
 From now on, we shall write $F'(x)$ as an abbreviation of $F(x,\vec{c})$.
-Further, we shall write ${\cal N}'_{0}$ for the machine that works just like ${\cal N}'$ does in the scenario where the adversary, at the beginning of the play, has chosen the constants $\vec{c}$ for the variables $\vec{v}$.
-So, ${\cal N}'_{0}$ wins the constant game $F'(0)$.
-Similarly, for any $i\mgeq 1$, we will write ${\cal K}'_{i}$ for the machine that works just like ${\cal K}'$ does in the scenario where the adversary, at the beginning of the play, has chosen the constants $\vec{c}$ for the variables $\vec{v}$ and the constant $i\minus 1$ for the variable $x$.
-So, ${\cal K}'_{i}$ wins the constant game $F'(i\minus 1)\mli F'(i)$.
-Similarly, we will write ${\cal M}_k$ for the machine that works just like ${\cal M}$ after the above event of Environment's having chosen $k$ and $\vec{c}$ for $x$ and $\vec{v}$, respectively.
-So, in order to complete our description of $\cal M$, it would suffice to simply define ${\cal M}_k$ and say that, after Environment has chosen constants for all free variables of $F(x)$, $\cal M$ continues playing as (``turns into'') ${\cal M}_k$.
-Correspondingly, in showing that $\cal M$ wins $\ada F(x)$, it would be sufficient to show that ${\cal M}_k$ wins $F'(k)$.